Mykonos: Government

 The municipality of Mykonos (officially: Δήμος Μυκόνου) is a separate regional unit of the South Aegean region, and the sole municipality in the regional unit.
 As a part of the 2011 Kallikratis government reform, the regional unit Mykonos was created out of part of the former Cyclades Prefecture.
-The municipality, unchanged at the Kallikratis reform, also includes the islands Delos, Rineia and several uninhabited islets.
+The municipality, unchanged at the Kallikratis reform, also includes the islands of Delos, Rineia and several uninhabited islets.
 The total area of the municipality is 105.183 km2.

 The mayors of Mykonos have been: